longmuir/longmuir.github.io/_posts/2013-10-28-offshoring-project-way-working.markdown

 ---
 layout: post
-title:  "Offshoring: A Project or a Way of Working?"
+title:  "OffShore Software Development: A Project or a Way of Working?"
 date:   2013-10-28 20:07:08 -0400
 categories: jekyll update
 published: true